Why employee recognition is so important – and how you can start doing it

 - The other aspect of employee recognition is, of course, the physical act of doing something to acknowledge and praise people for their good work.

-Yet, analysis by the Gallup organization in 2016 found that only 1 in 3 US workers strongly agree they have received recognition or praise for doing good work in the past 7 days.
+Yet Gallup analysis in 2018 found that only 1 in 3 US workers strongly agreed they have received recognition or praise for doing good work in the previous 7 days.
 Gallup consultants recommend that recognition should be given weekly in broad terms to those who deserve it – and in a timely way so the employee knows the significance of their recent achievement and to reinforce company values.

 Vital communication role in giving recognition